-Molcajete is not an ingredient, it’s a utensil used to make many of the wonderful Mexican foods we enjoy.
-Constructed of volcanic rock which dates back centuries, it is essentially a prehistoric food processor (manual, of course).
-Nearly every well appointed Mexican kitchen has one.
-You can use a modern food processor to get a similar result, but there is something special about a molcajete.
+Molcajete is not an ingredient; it’s a utensil used to make many of the beautiful Mexican foods we enjoy.
+Constructed of volcanic rock, which dates back centuries, it is essentially a prehistoric food processor (manual, of course).
+Nearly every well-appointed Mexican kitchen has one.
+Of course, you can use a modern food processor to get a similar result, but there is something special about a molcajete.

-Because the traditional molcajete is made of volcanic rock, its abrasive texture easily breaks down foods when they are crushed and mixed together.
+A traditional molcajete consists of volcanic rock; its abrasive texture easily breaks down when crushed and mixed.
 Once you’ve tasted guacamole or salsa made in a molcajete, you may never go back to making it in a mixing bowl.
 I never have.
-The molcajete has a unique magic that crushes onions, chili’s, cilantro, and garlic into a mash that releases the essential oils and flavors of each ingredient.
-Not only does it perform this task better than just about any other method, it also doubles as a great serving dish.
-I serve my guacamole with warmed corn tortilla chips or fresh cut vegetables.
-This is your go-to recipe for basic, authentic guacamole.
+The molcajete has a unique magic that crushes onions, chili’s, cilantro, and garlic into a mash that releases each ingredient’s essential oils and flavors.
+Not only does it perform this task better than just about any other method, but it also doubles as a great serving dish.
+I serve my guacamole with warmed corn tortilla chips or fresh-cut vegetables.
+This recipe is your go-to recipe for basic, authentic guacamole.

-*Special equipment maybe needed: A good quality molcajete and pestle made in Mexico, or a blender.
+*You may need special equipment: A good quality molcajete and pestle made in Mexico, blender or a blender.

 Beer pairings: Dos Equis (Lager or Ambar), Sol or Tecate